Fiordarancio/graduation-party-games/Passalessandra/README.md

 ...
 ```

 Answers can be single or multiple words, names or whatever you'd like.
-As a rule of thumb, take the very first letter of the expression the one that matters.
+As a rule of thumb, take the very first letter of the expression as the one that matters.

 Players have limited time to answer all or most questions.
 During each question, each player can answer or pass.
 If they answer correctly they can go on to the next question; if they fail or pass, their game pauses and the opponent starts playing.
-When a player wants to pass, they say: "Passalessandra!" (or every magic word of your choice).
+When a player wants to pass, they say: "Passalessandra!" (or any magic word of your choice).

 The player who answers all or most questions first wins.